-The movements of your eyes, mouth, and facial muscles can build a connection with your jury.
-Alternatively, they can undermine your every word.

-Eye contact is the most important element in this process.
-No part of your facial expression is more important in communicating sincerity and credibility.

-Nothing else so directly connects you to your jury.
+- The movements of your eyes, mouth, and facial muscles can build a connection with your jury.
+Alternatively, they can undermine your every word - Eye contact is the most important element in this process.
+No part of your facial expression is more important in communicating sincerity and credibility. - Nothing else so directly connects you to your jury.

-Effective presenters engage one person et a time, focusing long enough to complete a natural phrase and watch it sink in for a moment.
+\ Effective presenters engage one person at a time, focusing a Effective presenters engage one person at a time, rocusing long enough to complete a natural phrase and watch it sink in for a moment.
 This level of focus can rivet the attention of a room by drawing the eyes of each member of the audience and creating natural pauses between phrases.
-The pauses not only boost attention, but also contribute significantly to comprehension and retention by allowing the listener time to process the message," Andrew Diugan, author and public speaking coach
+The pauses not only boost attention, but also contribute significantly to comprehension and retention by allowing the listener time to process the message.a process the message."
+Andrew Diugan, author and public speaking coach